Section 8 of the Constitution Act, 1867: Purpose and interpretation

-At Confederation, the population imbalance between Canada East (now Quebec) and Canada West (now Ontario) was one of the major political issues which contributed to the push for Confederation.
-Canada East and Canada West had equal representation in the Parliament of the Province of Canada, but Canada West had substantially more people.
-George Brown, one of the leading Reformers in Canada West, campaigned for several years on "rep by pop", namely that the representation of each section in Parliament should be directly tied to each section's population.
-That principle was recognised in the Quebec Resolutions, crafted by the Fathers of Confederation at the Quebec Conference in 1864.
-They agreed that representation in the lower house of the new Parliament would be based on each province's share in the national population.
+At Confederation, the population imbalance between Canada East (now Quebec) and Canada West (now Ontario) was among the principal political grievances driving the push for a new constitutional arrangement.
+Although Canada East and Canada West held equal representation in the Parliament of the Province of Canada, Canada West had a substantially larger population.
+George Brown, a leading Reformer in Canada West, campaigned for several years on the principle of "rep by pop" — that each section's representation in Parliament should be proportional to its population.
+That principle was enshrined in the Quebec Resolutions, drafted by the Fathers of Confederation at the Quebec Conference in 1864, which provided that representation in the lower house of the new Parliament would be based on each province's share of the national population.

-Section 8 of the Act implemented this principle by requiring a national census every ten years, with the total population broken down by province.
-That way, the seats in the House of Commons could be allocated to each province based on the province's share of the national population.
+Section 8 implemented this principle by requiring a national census every ten years, with the total population disaggregated by province, thereby enabling the allocation of seats in the House of Commons in proportion to each province's share of the national population.

 Related provisions of the Constitution Act, 1867

-Section 51 of the Act requires that there be a redistribution of seats in the House of Commons every ten years, after the decennial census.
+Section 51 requires a redistribution of seats in the House of Commons every ten years, following each decennial census.

-Section 52 of the Act provides that the House of Commons can be increased in size, provided the increase does not affect the proportionate representation of the provinces.
+Section 52 provides that the House of Commons may be increased in size, provided that any such increase does not alter the proportionate representation of the provinces.